Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 DNS as a protocol over TLS or DTLS using them can restrict traffic management at the proxy layer and at the DNS server.
-For example, all traffic received by a nameserver behind such a proxy will appear to originate from the proxy and DNS techniques such as ACLs, RRL or DNS64 will be hard or impossible to implement in the nameserver.
+For example, all traffic received by a nameserver behind such a proxy will appear to originate from the proxy and DNS techniques such as ACLs, RRL, or DNS64 will be hard or impossible to implement in the nameserver.

-Operators may choose to use a DNS aware proxy such as [@dnsdist] which offer custom options (similar to that proposed in [@I-D.bellis-dnsop-xpf]) to add source information to packets to address this shortcoming.
+Operators may choose to use a DNS aware proxy such as [@dnsdist] which offers custom options (similar to that proposed in [@I-D.bellis-dnsop-xpf]) to add source information to packets to address this shortcoming.
 It should be noted that such options potentially significantly increase the leaked information in the event of a